Premier League relegation battle: Latest table, remaining games, analysis

 Leeds United

 American coach Jesse Marsch has a huge job on his hands to not only replace Marcelo Bielsa but keep Leeds up.
-They are in freefall after six defeats in their last seven and they are leaking so many goals.
+They were in freefall after six defeats in their last seven and they are leaking so many goals, but they did win late on at home against Norwich City to boost their hopes.
 Marsch will shore things up and make Leeds more pragmatic, but their survival hinges on two players getting fit: Patrick Bamford and Kalvin Phillips.
 It really is as simple as that.
-They play three direct rivals on the relegation scrap (Norwich, Watford and Brentford) and they need to win those three games and hope for a few upsets between now and May 22 to stay out of the Premier League relegation zone.
+They play two direct rivals on the relegation scrap (Watford and Brentford) and they need to win those games and hope for a few upsets between now and May 22 to stay out of the Premier League relegation zone.

 Brentford